turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 - **AccountManagementComponent** is also designed to track all contract NEAR balances including account storage balances.
 - The **ContractOperator** interface provides the ability to lock a portion of the contract account balance to ensure it cannot be transferred out.
-This feature is used to lock enough account balance to pay for 10K of contract storage that is reserved for the STAKE pool to operational.
+This feature is used to lock enough account balance to pay for 10K of contract storage that is reserved for the STAKE pool to be operational.
 - The **STAKE Factory Contract** is designed to create and initialize the STAKE Pool contract using NEAR's batch transaction feature.
 This guarantees that either all actions in the batch transaction succeed or fail atomically.
 If the batch transaction fails for any reason, the factory contract is designed to refund the attached deposit.